Trail descriptions in and around the San Francisco Bay Area

 This ride first climbs up the ridge part of the way, at a moderate but steady grade, and then slowly descends back to sea level, followed by a flat return meandering along the foot of the hillside.
 Other than a few short fire road sections here and there, it's all singletrack.

-The ride also rewards you with one or two viewpoints where you can look to the north and the south, and the sea-level portion of the ride is frequently open to the northern coast of the park.
+The ride also rewards you with one or two vista points where you can look to the north and the south, and the sea-level portion of the ride is frequently open to the northern coast of the park.

 © Ergin Guney